1,000+ Opportunities

 Governor's Council to Combat Human Trafficking in Arizona Arizona Substance Abuse Partnership Arizona Juvenile Justice Commission Governor's Advisory Council on Aging Arizona Parents Commission on Drug Education & Prevention Domestic & Sexual Violence Grant Resources and Trainings

-Based on current listing details, eligibility includes: See the Arizona grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: See the Arizona grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.

 The Maryland Department of Health Addressing Disparities in Social Determinants of Health (SDOH) and Obesity in Maryland Communities Program is a grant from the Maryland Department of Health that funds community-based interventions targeting health disparities, social determinants of health, and obesity among racial and ethnic minorities in Maryland.
 The program descends from the legacy Minority Outreach and Technical Assistance (MOTA) initiative established in 2001 and focuses on chronic disease prevention, education, and outreach.
 The FY27 RFA deadline was March 11, 2026.
 Eligible applicants are organizations providing community-based health interventions to underserved populations in Maryland.